-Internal audits are like an annual check-up with the doctor, or a regular teeth-cleaning appointment with the dentist, or the routine oil changes we do to our cars.
-Yes, internal audits are that important and necessary!
+Internal audits are like an annual check-up with the doctor, or a regular teeth-cleaning appointment with the dentist, or the routine oil changes we do to our cars; they are both important and necessary.

-In order to prevent our quality management system from collapsing without notice, it is necessary to perform regular audits — either partial or full system audits — to identify existing or potential problems in a timely manner so we have time to prevent or correct them.
-Audits are also a good practice when we already know or believe that something is not working 100%, just like we go to the doctor when we don’t feel well.
+In order to prevent our quality management system from collapsing without notice, it is necessary to perform regular audits—either partial or full system audits—to identify existing or potential problems in a timely manner so we have time to prevent or correct them.
+Audits are also a good practice when we already know or believe that something is not working 100 percent, just like we go to the doctor when we don’t feel well.
 In these cases, audits are performed with a very specific purpose and scope.

 I hope this simple comparison of audits with doctor visits helps you understand the importance and relevance of internal audits.
 Take care of your work system as you do with your body, teeth or car.
 Please don’t let your quality management system die!